Children’s Grief Awareness Week

 Children’s Grief Awareness Week is designed to raise awareness of bereaved children and young people in the UK.
 Providing those affected with free professional support can make the world of difference to their future.
 Here at Martlets, supporting families is a crucial part of the care we offer and that includes facilitating conversations between children and their loved ones about illness, griefand loss.

 I am part of a team here at Martlets that ensures we’reprovidingthe best provision we can for children and young people whose loved ones are in our care.
-It’spart of our role to ensure that the staff on our inpatient wards havetheconfidenceand knowledgeto offer this supportand helpthem make time to have those important conversations.It’s all about #buildinghope for those we care for.
+It’spart of our role to ensure that the staff on our inpatient wards havetheconfidenceand knowledgeto offer this supportand helpthem make time to have those important conversations.It’s all about strengthening hope for those we care for.

 Who should speak with a child about difficult news?